-This document is Copyright © 2005-2007 by its contributors as listed in the section titled Authors.
-You can distribute it and/or modify it under the terms of either the GNU General Public License, version 2 or later (http://www.gnu.org/licenses/gpl.html), or the Creative Commons Attribution License, version 3.0 (http://creativecommons.org/licenses/by/3.0/) or later.
+This document is Copyright © 2005-2010 by its contributors as listed in the section titled Authors.
+You may distribute it and/or modify it under the terms of either the GNU General Public License, version 3 or later, or the Creative Commons Attribution License, version 3.0 or later.